 Yes, copper cookware is safe.

-With the exception of specialty copper used for candies and jams, copper cookware has a lined cooking surface, usually stainless steel, although you may still find traditional tin lining in some copper cookware.
+With the exception of specialty copper used for candies and jams, copper cookware has a lined cooking surface, usually stainless steel, though you can still find traditional tin lining.
 Both stainless and tin are stable, nonreactive metals that are safe for cooking.

-In the case of unlined, specialty copper pans, some copper may transfer to your food; in fact, that's how it is intended to work.
-However, the amounts are extremely small.
-The human body needs trace amounts of copper, so once again, this is not considered unsafe.
+In the case of unlined specialty copper pans, some copper may transfer to your food, which is intentional.
+The amounts are extremely small and not unsafe.

-Yes, too much copper can be toxic to humans.
-But the chances of getting copper toxicity from your copper cookware are almost zero.
+Too much copper can be toxic to humans.
+But the chances of getting copper toxicity from copper cookware are close to zero (even for unlined copper pieces).

-Click the link to read more about copper toxicity (Wikipedia).
+Click the link to read more about copper toxicity at Wikipedia.

 How to Use and Care for Traditional Copper Cookware

-NOTE: This section is about traditional copper cookware and other types that have a genuine copper exterior, such as tri-ply copper cookware.
+NOTE: This section is about traditional copper cookware and other types that have a real copper exterior, such as tri-ply copper cookware.

 For copper core, copper-bottomed, and copper-colored cookware, follow use and care instructions for clad stainless cookware, aluminum cookware, or nonstick cookware (whichever applies).